aws-samples/inspector2-enablement-with-cli/README.md

   1. ```-a get_status ``` : Check the enablement status of Amazon Inspector per regions and per scan type.
 When run from the delegated admin (DA) account, return the status of all the AWS Organizations.
 If run from an account different than the DA, then return the status only for that account.
   2. ``` -a delegate_admin [-da ACCOUNTID] ```: Designate one account as DA on regions specified.
      - `-da ACCOUNTID` :  indicate the account that should be set as DA.
 If `-da` is not used, then the script will search for a value in the parameters file, if empty, will check to see if a value has been exported for `INSPECTOR2_DA`.
+  3. `-a associate -t ACCOUNTID|members`: associate the specified target account(s) to the DA account

-  3. `-a activate -t ACCOUNTID|members [-s all]`: Activate scan type in regions.
+  4. `-a activate -t ACCOUNTID|members [-s all]`: Activate scan type in regions.
 The other options are the following:
      - A target account(s) is mandatory: `-t members | ACCOUNTID`.
 Either specify an ACCOUNTID `-t ACCOUNTID` on which scan type will be enabled, or use `-t members` to select all the accounts from AWS Organizations except the DA account on which to enable the scan type.
      - The scan type is specified `-s ec2|ecr|lambda|lambdaCode|all`.
 This is optional, when not specified, then all scan types will be enabled
      - Example : ```./inspector2_enablement_with_awscli.sh -a activate -t members [-s lambda] ```
- 4. `-a associate -t ACCOUNTID|members`: associate the specified target account(s) to the DA account

   5. `-a auto_enable [-e "ec2=true,ecr=true,lambda=true,lambdaCode=true"]`: configure the automatic activation of Amazon Inspector2 to accounts newly associated to the DA based on the configuration set.
-  - `-e "ec2=true,ecr=false,lambda=true,lambdaCode=true"` : specify the scan type to enable on each newly associated account.
+   - `-e "ec2=true,ecr=false,lambda=true"` : specify the scan type to enable on each newly associated account.
 This is optional, when not used, the script will read the value in the parameter file.
 If nothing is set in the parameters file, then the script will apply the default value of `$default_auto_enable_conf`

+  6. `-a enable_deep_inspection -t ACCOUNTID|members`: Activate EC2 Deep Inspection scan. -
+     - A target account(s) is mandatory: `-t members | ACCOUNTID`.
+Either specify an ACCOUNTID `-t ACCOUNTID` on which scan type will be enabled, or use `-t members` to select all the accounts from AWS Organizations except the DA account on which to enable the scan sub-feature.

+  7. `-a disable_deep_inspection -t ACCOUNTID|members`: Deactivate EC2 Deep Inspection scan.
+     - A target account(s) is mandatory: `-t members | ACCOUNTID`.
+Either specify an ACCOUNTID `-t ACCOUNTID` on which scan type will be enabled, or use `-t members` to select all the accounts from AWS Organizations except the DA account on which to enable the scan sub-feature.

- 6. `-a deactivate -t ACCOUNTID|members [-s all]`: deactivate a specified scan for Amazon Inspector2.
+  8. `-a deactivate -t ACCOUNTID|members [-s all]`: deactivate a specified scan for Amazon Inspector2.
 In order to deactivate Amazon Inspector2, all the scan types should be disabled.

- 7. `-a disassociate -t ACCOUNTID|members`: Disassociate a target from the DA.
+  9. `-a disassociate -t ACCOUNTID|members`: Disassociate a target from the DA.

- 8. `-a remove_admin [-da ACCOUNTID]`: Remove an account as DA for Amazon Inspector2.
+  10. `-a remove_admin [-da ACCOUNTID]`: Remove an account as DA for Amazon Inspector2.

 ### 3.2.
 Dry run